 The Local Authority (LA) operates an agreed co-ordinated admissions scheme in line with government legislation and will coordinate the process on behalf of the School according to the scheme published each year.
-The Admission Authority will allocate the available places in line with this policy.
-The closing date for receipt of applications is 15th January 2025.
+The Governing Body will allocate the available places in line with this policy.
+The closing date for receipt of applications is 15th January 2026.
 Hertfordshire residents should apply via Hertfordshire County Council using Hertfordshire's Primary Application Form - PAF.
-The attention of parents wishing to make an online application is drawn to www.hertfordshire.gov.uk/admissions; information on completing the 'on line' application and notification dates of admission decisions is available in the LA admission literature and on their website.
-To request a hard copy of the PAF, please contact the LA Customer Service centre on 0300 1234043.
+The attention of parents wishing to make an online application and notification dates of admission decisions is available in HCC's admission literature and on their website.
+To request a hard copy of the PAF, please contact the HCC Customer Service centre on 0300 1234043.
 Non-Hertfordshire residents should apply via their home local authority using that authority's common application form.